Medicare · Florida

 Medication Status Notes

-Ozempic (semaglutide) Covered Covered for type 2 diabetes under Medicare Part D. Subject to plan-specific formulary placement and cost-sharing.
-Not covered for off-label weight loss.
+Ozempic (semaglutide) Covered Covered for type 2 diabetes under Medicare Part D. Not covered for weight loss under the bridge program.
+If you want semaglutide for weight loss, ask for Wegovy.

 Cost Estimates